Reverse Mortgage Scams: What to Know

 When issued by a trusted, accredited, and legitimate lender, reverse mortgages can be great tools for older homeowners seeking some added financial flexibility.
 However, there are many reverse mortgage alternatives.
 If you’re looking for a way to free up your home equity without having to repay a loan in the future, Truehold may be able to help.

-Truehold’s sell-and-stay transaction is a simple two-step process that allows you to sell your home and rent it back, unlocking your home equity.* You don’t have to worry about repaying a loan like with a reverse mortgage.
+Truehold’s sell and-stay transaction is a simple two-step process that allows you to sell your home and rent it back, unlocking your home equity.* You don’t have to worry about repaying a loan like with a reverse mortgage.
 And rather than being tied to one location, you’re free to move on when your lease concludes after a minimum stay of 6 months.
-Or you can continue living in the home as a renter while Truehold covers essential home repairs and property taxes.
+Or you can continue living in the home as a renter while Truehold covers essential home repairs, property insurance, and property taxes.

 Disclaimer*: After the home sale, you must comply with the terms of your lease to continue living in the home.
 This includes making timely payments on your rent for your minimum lease term (which ranges from 6 – 24 months).